Top Artists – Donald Byrd

 More Donald Byrd

-• Two rare Donald Byrd albums in one, with KILLER Shootout Winning Triple Plus (A+++) grades or close to them on THREE of the four sides
+• Two rare Donald Byrd albums in one, here with superb Double Plus (A++) grades on all FOUR sides

 • The Tubey Magic is fully intact, making these two albums sound just the way a pair of classic All Tube 1956 Rudy Van Gelder jazz albums should